aucor/polylang-translate-existing-media/readme.md

 Polylang Translate existing media is an add-on for the multilingual WordPress plugin [Polylang](https://wordpress.org/plugins/polylang/).
 This add-on let's you bulk translate and replace all existing media in content, featured image and meta fields you enable translations in media.
 This plugin is based on my other Polylang plugin [polylang-copy-content](https://github.com/aucor/polylang-copy-content).

+When to use:

+ * When turning existing site to multi-lingual
+ * When enabling media translations when you already have media uploaded and added to content

 Basic feature list:

  * Translate all media (images and galleries) that are inside content, meta fields and featured image
  * Takes care all post types (that are not 'attachment', 'revision', 'acf-field', 'acf-field-group', 'nav_menu_item', 'polylang_mo')
  * Image translations are linked automatically
+ * You can add your own
  * Uses Polylang's functions, no messing around

-**The plugin is still in test phase and I'd like to get feedback and tackle possible issues.
+**This is open source and I cannot give you any guarantees, though it has worked for me in many projects.
 Please, report issues and contribute!**

 ## Installation

-How-to use:
+How-to use (takes around 5 minutes):

  * Take a backup of your database
  * Download plugin and activate (you will need Polylang active)
  * Enable Media translations in Polylang Settings
  * Set all content without language to default language from "Languages" admin page
+ * Click "1.
+Translate the whole media library" from the admin notice
+ * Click through steps (50 posts at a time).
+Each step will take some time.
- * Click "Translate and replace" from the admin notice
+ * Click "2.
+Translate existing images in content" from the admin notice
  * Click through steps (50 posts at a time).
 Each step will take some time.
  * Deactivate and delete plugin when you have gone through all the steps